K1nd4SUS/K1nd4SUS.github.io/src/pages/blog/posts/blog-k1nd4-cluster.md

 cert-manager sees it, creates a `Certificate`, solves the HTTP-01 challenge, stores the cert in the secret the Ingress references, and renews at ~day 60 of 90.
 Zero maintenance.

 > **Security note:** the moment a cert is issued, the hostname lands in public Certificate Transparency logs (see [crt.sh](https://crt.sh)).
-Bots scrape CT logs for new subdomains constantly — expect login attempts within hours of exposing anything.
+Bots scrape CT logs for new subdomains constantly, expect login attempts within hours of exposing anything.
 Harden *before* you issue, not after.

 ## Monitoring: kube-prometheus-stack + blackbox exporter